New for 2026: see our step-by-step DOH licensing guides by profession — physicians, nurses, pharmacists, dentists and lab technicians.

 - Overlooking Abu Dhabi opportunities because Dubai gets more media attention — the salary and lifestyle difference often favours Abu Dhabi

-Ready to start your DOH licensing?
+Ready to start your DOH license application?
 Reach out to our team for a free eligibility assessment.
-As an Abu Dhabi-based consultancy, DOH licensing is our specialty.
+As an Abu Dhabi-based consultancy, the DOH license is our specialty.